 We also need some smaller amounts of minerals or (Trace Minerals) these are silicon, strontium, vanadium, phosphorus zinc copper and Boron.

 These trace minerals help to maintain a balance between bone resorption and formation, the two key processes of bone remodeling.
-Strontium and vanadium help to support normal bone formation, strength, and mineralization, and decrease the risk of bone fractures.
+Strontium and vanadium help to support normal bone formation, strength, and decrease the risk of bone fractures.